 Decide which type of tone your cartoon will have.
-Remember that the tone of your cartoon should match the event you are covering.
+Remember that the tone of your cartoon should match the topic you are covering.
 For example, it would not be appropriate to use a funny cartoon to explain the events of a war.
 Circle your choice.

 - Funny

 - Serious

 - Informative

 - Dramatic

-- Something else:

-Step 4: Brainstorm Ideas Brainstorm ideas for your cartoon by filling out the information below.
-Where does your cartoon take place?
-Describe the setting.
-What event(s) happen in your cartoon?
+ame: tep 4: Brainstorm Ideas rainstorm ideas for your cartoon by filling out the information below. rainstorm deas for your cartoon by miling out the information below.
+Does your cartoon have characters?
+If so, describe them. • Where does your cartoon take place?
+Describe the setting. • What event(s) happen in your cartoon?
 List the events below.
-What images and words do you want to use in your cartoon?
+What is a second word of a second to the second sec What images and words do you want to use in your cartoon?
 For example, do you want to use speech bubbles?